jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

 `Fluid Attacks` has not forgotten the value of speed but has always kept it in parallel with high-quality testing and excellent results.
+So,
+we invite organizations to automate tools and processes where it is possible and rely on ethical hackers to perform sophisticated security testing.

 ## SecDevOps?